gazellekit/gazelle/README.md

 ## Our Mission

-As a community, we're building a library for Structural Engineers that emphasises:
+Fortress is the foundation underpinning an intuitive API-as-a-Service infrastructure for Civil & Structural Engineers that emphasises:

 1. Transparency,
 2. Robustness,